 Cahors is one of the oldest wine-growing areas in France.
 In the Middle Ages the region produced far more wine – and of a higher quality – than neighboring Bordeaux.
 Cahors exported more than three times its current annual production to England alone.
 At the end of the 19th C, the phylloxera completely wiped out most local wine-growers.
-Luckily, new vines were imported and since the 1970s, Cahors has once more become established as a fine, quality wine.
+Luckily, new vines were imported from Argentina (who had initially imported them from us!) and since the 1970s, Cahors has once more become established as a fine, quality wine.
 It is generally much less expensive than its better-known Bordeaux neighbor.
 It is the only region in France which has successfully grown the Malbec grape.
 The Black Wine of Cahors has its own Appellation Controllee.

 Listed below are a few wineries we like and a Google Map of wineries nearby.
 In all cases please try to make an appointment before you go.
 NOTE: YOU ARE NOT IN NAPA VALLEY.
 You will likely be taking a family member away from work to serve you a taste.
 Please be respectful of their time.

 - Le Clos d’un Jour, where they have started storing wine in earthen jars Veronique et Stephane Azemar, Duravel, email: email@example.com

 - Olt Cave Cooperative Les COTES D’OLT SUD – try “Impernal.”
 WWW.COTESOLT.COM – When on the Agen-Cahors road (D653), follow ‘Floressas??? sign just after Tournon d’Agenais; between small towns Saux and St MatrÃ©.